alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

     .. tab:: C#

         Logging is handled using a custom NLog LogFactory.
-The Driver LogFactory can be accessed here: `AltTester.AltTesterUnitySdk.Driver.Logging.DriverLogManager.Instance`
+The Driver LogFactory can be accessed here: `AltTester.AltTesterUnitySDK.Driver.Logging.DriverLogManager.Instance`

         There are three logger targets that you can configure on the driver: